 This Prospectus contains forward-looking statements concerning the Group's prospects and development plans.
 Forward-looking statements often involve the use of future or conditional verbs such as "will", "would", "should", "could" or "may", or words such as "consider", "plan", "believe", "aim", "expect", "intend", "anticipate", "project", "predict", "estimate", "think" and "wish" or, where applicable, the use of these words with the negative, or of any other variant or similar terminology.
 Forward-looking statements are not historical facts and must not be construed as guarantees that the announced events or results will actually occur.
 These statements are based on data, assumptions and estimates deemed to be reasonable by the Group, which are subject to change due to uncertainties related in particular to the Group's economic, financial, competitive or regulatory environment.
 These statements are included in various sections of this Prospectus and contain information relating to the Group's intentions, estimates and objectives, particularly with respect to the market in which it operates, its strategy, its growth, its results, its financial position, its cash position and its forecasts.
 Forward-looking statements are valid only at the date of this Prospectus.
-The Group operates in a competitive, constantly-changing business activities, nor is it always able to measure their potential impact on its business or assess to what extent the occurrence of a given risk or combination of risks might cause actual results to differ materially from those described in any forward-looking statements which, as indicated above, do not constitute guarantees of future performance.
+The Group operates in a competitive, constantly-changing business environment.
+The Group cannot therefore anticipate all of the risks, uncertainties and other factors likely to affect its business activities, nor is it always able to measure their potential impact on its business or assess to what extent the occurrence of a given risk or combination of risks might cause actual results to differ materially from those described in any forward-looking statements which, as indicated above, do not constitute guarantees of future performance.